isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-username.md

         </div>

 <input type="checkbox" id="acc13">
-	    <label for="acc13">Who can create a myLibrary ID?
+	    <label for="acc13">Who can create a myLibrary username?
 How do I create one?</label>
 	    <div class="new-accordion-content">
 	    <ul>
-	    <li>All library members, even children and babies, can have a myLibrary ID.</li>
+	    <li>All library members, even children and babies, can have a myLibrary username.</li>
-	    <li>Creating a myLibrary ID will only take a few minutes!
+	    <li>Creating a myLibrary username will only take a few minutes!
 You may create it:
 	    <ul>
 	    <li><a href="https://account.nlb.gov.sg"><strong>Online</strong> with your Singpass or NRIC / FIN number</a>.</li>
 	    <li>Via the <strong>NLB Mobile app</strong> with your Singpass or NRIC / FIN number.